-AR 506 Current Issues in Art (2) Offered Spring.
+AR 506 Current Issues in Art (2) Offered on campus: Spring.
 Students examine contemporary issues in the visual arts and analyze how they relate to a biblical philosophy of art and to the student’s work.

-AR 519 Graduate Graphic Design (3) Offered Fall.
+AR 519 Graduate Graphic Design (3) Offered on campus: Fall.
 Selected topics in graphic design will be the focus of this course.
 The student will learn and apply extensive training and experience in graphic techniques found in the publishing and advertising community.

-AR 520 Graduate Drawing (3) Offered Fall.
+AR 520 Graduate Drawing (3) Offered on campus: Fall.
 Students develop professional drawing methods for illustrative and fine arts presentation through creation of several original works from life, personal-reference materials of the full-length costumed figure, narratives, imagination, and memory work.

-AR 526 3-Dimensional Design (3) Offered Spring.
+AR 526 3-Dimensional Design (3) Offered on campus: Spring.
 The graduate artist explores the application of three-dimensional elements, techniques, and mediums as they relate to individual artistic direction.
 Students create an original three-dimensional work, write an accompanying research paper, and make a digital presentation of their work.

-AR 550 Graduate Show (3) Offered Fall, Spring.
+AR 550 Graduate Show (3) Offered on campus: Fall, Spring.
 Prereq.: 3.00 GPA, and credit for or concurrent enrollment in AR 542.
 The student prepares and mounts a one-man show of works completed during the graduate program.

-AR 652 Graduate Thesis (3) Offered Fall, Spring.
+AR 652 Graduate Thesis (3) Offered on campus: Fall, Spring.
 Prereq.: AR 611.
 The student prepares a graduate thesis under the direction of the graduate art faculty.
 The thesis should present, support, and explain the artwork in the graduate show as well as demonstrate that the student has a traditional philosophy of art.
 In addition, the thesis may cover such areas as technique(s) employed in the graduate show and specific artists whose works have influenced the show.

 AR 659 Graduate M.F.A.
-Thesis Exhibit (3) Offered Fall, Spring.
+Thesis Exhibit (3) Offered on campus: Fall, Spring.
 Prereq.: 3.00 GPA, AR 652, and concurrent enrollment in AR 647.
 The student prepares, presents, and successfully defends the graduate M.F.A. thesis exhibit and supporting documentation.